 All services are provided free of charge for credit-bearing courses.

-Media Services can caption media from a variety of formats, including websites, and host it on our streaming server for use in myCourses.
+Media Services can caption and stream english language media from a variety of formats, including websites, and host it on our streaming server for use in myCourses.
+To initiate a captioning / transcription request please complete the form above.

 Captioning Copyrighted Media